-Much of what you need to know is applicable to on-campus instructors as well, however these pages highlight factors that make off-campus teaching unique.
+Much of what you need to know as an off-campus instructor is applicable to on-campus instructors as well, however these pages highlight factors that make off-campus teaching unique.

 Off-campus degree classes are offered in cooperation with the partners across the province.
 Each partner identifies degree classes and programs they are interested in hosting at their locations.
 The Distance Education Unit (DEU) works with the academic departments to match these requests with available resources.

 How to become an off-campus instructor (sessional lecturer)